Find Your Side Hustle

 4) Freelancing/gig economy.
 Perhaps you work in a specialised field or have high-level skills in a specific area.

 You can be certain someone, somewhere is willing to pay you for those skills.
 For instance, you can do some freelance writing outside your regular journalism job or cash in on your video skills using your drone.

-Hit up sites like Fiverr to start earning extra today.
+Sites like Fiverr or Upwork offer a quick way to start earning extra today.